peterhinch/micropython-micropower/README.md

 ### Function ``lpdelay()``

-This function accepts one argument: a delay in mS and is a low power replacement for ``pyb.delay()``.
+This function accepts one argument: a delay in ms and is a low power replacement for ``pyb.delay()``.
 The function normally uses ``pyb.stop`` to reduce power consumption from 20mA to 500uA.
 If USB is connected it reverts to ``pyb.delay`` to avoid killing the USB connection.
 There is a subtle issue when using this function: ``pyb`` loses all sense of time when the Pyboard is stopped.
 Consequently